 As I’m sure many marketing and communications professionals have found, your online communities can help you in many ways, whether that’s aiding others with queries or helping to defend your decisions.
 An active and engaged community on social media is very valuable!

 With so many audiences to attract on social media, housing associations need creative ways to draw fresh attention.
-This is certainly true for recruitment where simply posting job opportunities has become the norm.
+This is certainly true for customer service where simply posting customer service availability has become the norm.

 When it comes to building a ‘digital first’ organisation and encouraging your colleagues to get involved in the delivery of social media for your organisation, support from senior management is crucial!